5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Slimmed_Kexts/AppleALC/For_Compiling/README.md

 - Adjust the Layout-ID to `97`
 - Reboot and enjoy your slimmed AppleALC kext for the ALC257 for your Lenovo T490.

+> [!NOTE]
+>
+> If you are running the `xcodebuild` command for the very first time on your machine, the will be a pop-up, to download Command Line Developer Tools.
+Once the tools are downloaded and installed, run the command again to build the kext.

 ## Credits and further resources
 - Apple for [XCode](https://developer.apple.com/xcode/)
 - Acidanthera for [AppleALC](https://github.com/acidanthera/AppleALC), [Lilu](https://github.com/acidanthera/Lilu) and [MacKernelSDK](https://github.com/acidanthera/MacKernelSDK)